Massive Southwest Airlines disruption leaves customers stranded and call centers swamped – KION546

 By Forrest Brown, CNN

-Last week’s winter weather travel mess is lingering like a hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines and its frustrated passengers on Monday.
+Last week’s winter weather travel mess is lingering like a vicious hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines, its CEO Bob Jordan, airline employees and most of all its frustrated passengers on Monday.

-More than 3,200 flights within, into or out of the US had already been canceled by 2:30 p.m.
-ET Monday, according to flight tracking website FlightAware, while almost 5,000 flights had been delayed.
+Roughly 3,850 flights within, into or out of the US had already been canceled by 7:40 p.m.
+ET Monday, according to flight tracking website FlightAware, while almost 7,300 flights had been delayed.

-The Dallas-based airline has canceled more than half of its flights — more than 2,300 total flights — as 2:30 p.m.
-Monday, according to FlightAware.
+The Dallas-based airline had canceled almost 70% of its flights — close to 2,840 total — as of 7:40 p.m.
+ET Monday, according to FlightAware.

+At one point, it canceled around 300 flights in the span of a half hour Monday afternoon.

+And it looks like the Southwest pain will spread into Tuesday.
+More than 2,400 of those flights were already canceled as of 7:40 p.m.
+ET Monday.
+That’s the lion’s share of the almost 2,600 flight cancellations reported so far for Tuesday for all US airlines.

+CNN was provided a transcript of the message to Southwest employees by an aviation source.

+Jordan told employees, “Part of what we’re suffering is a lack of tools.
+We’ve talked an awful lot about modernizing the operation, and the need to do that.

-On social media, customers are complaining about long lines to speak with representatives, problems with lost bags and excessive wait times or busy signals on the airline’s customer service telephone lines.
+On social media, customers are complaining loudly about long lines to speak with representatives, problems with lost bags and excessive wait times or busy signals on the airline’s customer service telephone lines.
+One passenger told CNN her family was on the phone for 10 hours with Southwest.

+CNN’s Carlos Suarez spoke with frustrated passengers in line at the Southwest ticket counter at Hartsfield-Jackson Atlanta International Airport on Monday.

+He’s reportedthat about 150 customers were waiting in a long line at one point to rebook, with the line snaking around the back of the ticket counter.

 ‘Disruptions across our network’

+“With consecutive days of extreme winter weather across our network behind us, continuing challenges are impacting our Customers and Employees in a significant way that is unacceptable,” the statement read.

+“We’re working with Safety at the forefront to urgently address wide-scale disruption. … On the other side of this, we’ll work to make things right for those we’ve let down, including our Employees.”

-In a statement to CNN, Southwest Airlines said it is “experiencing disruptions across our network as a result of (the winter storm’s) lingering effects on the totality of our operation.”
+In an earlier statement to CNN on Monday, Southwest Airlines said it is “experiencing disruptions across our network as a result of (the winter storm’s) lingering effects on the totality of our operation.”

-Some of the airports seeing the biggest issue are Denver, Las Vegas, Chicago Midway, Baltimore/Washington, and Dallas Love Field where Southwest operates.
+Some of the airports seeing the biggest issues are Denver, Las Vegas, Chicago Midway, Baltimore/Washington, Dallas Love Field and Phoenix Sky Harbor.

-Calls to Southwest’s customer service attempted Monday afternoon by CNN did not go through, so customers couldn’t even get in the queue to speak to a representative.
+Calls made Monday afternoon by CNN to Southwest’s customer service did not go through, so customers couldn’t even get in the queue to speak to a representative.
 Southwest told CNN it is “fully staffed to answer calls.”

 The airline also says, “those whose flights have been canceled may request a full refund or receive a flight credit, which does not expire.”